IIT Jammu: Academic profile

 The academic programme at IIT Jammu followed the curriculum of Indian Institute of Technology Delhi (IIT Delhi) until 2018 entry B.Tech. batches.
 Batches admitted to B.Tech. programme in 2019 and onward follow IIT Jammu curriculum.
-The curriculum is designed considering the 'New Education Policy' of India.
-In the first year, the students are taught basic sciences and basic engineering.
-In addition, non-graded courses on language, professional ethics & social responsibility and introduction to engineering are also included.
-The institute follows a credit system and the performance in a course is continuously evaluated.
-A relative grading system is followed for first-year students and for rest of the years it solely depends on the institute academic and course coordinator.
+The curriculum is designed considering India's New Education Policy.
+In the first year, students are taught basic sciences and engineering.
+In addition, non-graded courses on language, professional ethics & social responsibility, and introduction to engineering are also included.
+The institute follows a credit system, and the performance in a course is continuously evaluated.
+A relative grading system is followed for first-year students, and for rest of the years, it solely depends on the institute's academic and course coordinator.
 Institute has started using ERP from July 2018.

 Programmes

 The institute conducts educational programs leading to the degrees of Bachelor of Technology (B.Tech.), Master of Technology(M.Tech.) and Ph.D. in the following areas: